zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 z = torch.cat([self.quant_concat(x), self.quant_concat(y)])
 ```

-## Debugging compilation errors
+## Debugging compilation errors [TBD]

-Compilation errors due to FHE incompatible models, such as maximum bit-width exceeded or `NoParametersFound` can be debugged by examining the bit-widths associated with various intermediate values of the FHE computation.
+You can debug compilation errors due to FHE incompatible models, such as maximum bit-width exceeded or `NoParametersFound` , by examining the bit-widths associated with various intermediate values of the FHE computation.

-The following produces a neural network that is not FHE-compatible:
+The following example produces a neural network that is not FHE-compatible:

 ```python
 import numpy